saljahmi/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is when a function has another function defined within it.
+This inner function can access info from the outer function's scope.
+The inner function is returned in the outer function.
+This is similar to callback, in the sense that a function is used inside another function.

 2. Study the following code, then answer the questions below.

 ```js